incident-io/terraform-provider-incident/docs/resources/custom_field.md

 - Text, freeform text field (ie. Customer ID)
 - Link, link URL that is synced to Slack bookmarks on the incident channel (ie. External Status Page)
 - Number, integer or fractional numbers (ie. Customers Affected)

+Single-select and multi-select fields can also be powered by the Catalog.
+This will mean a field has a catalog_type_id, which links it to the catalog type that it references.

 We may add more custom field types in the future - we'd love to hear any other types you'd like to use!